What is God's Wrath?

 “And this shall be a sign unto you, saith the LORD, that I will punish you in this place, that ye may know that My words shall surely stand against you for evil: Thus saith the LORD; Behold, I will give Pharaohhophra king of Egypt into the hand of his enemies, and into the hand of them that seek his life; as I gave Zedekiah king of Judah into the hand of Nebuchadrezzar king of Babylon, his enemy, and that sought his life.”
 (Jeremiah 44:29-30)

-- In do so, God’s presence was forced to depart from them, giving them over to their enemy.
+2. In doing so, God’s presence was forced to depart from them, giving them over to their enemy.

 This same principle is found here: